austinschrader/api-exchange-rate/README.md

-## Friday TDD Project
+## Friday API Project

-Fun application that takes your age, and your life expectancy and tells you your expected age left converted to various solar bodies including Mars, Venus, Mercury & Jupiter.
+Fun application that takes how much currency you have, and the currency you'd like to convert it to and tells you how much you'd have in the destination currency.

 By Austin Schrader

 ## Description

-This project was created by Austin Schrader for the Friday project where we are using Test Driven Development.
+This project was created by Austin Schrader for the Friday project where we are using Application Programming Interfaces.
 It was created using CSS, HTML, JavaScript, Git, GitHub, and Markdown, VSCode, Emmet, and Prettier.

 ## Setup